nh6574/JokerDisplay/README.md

 ## Usage

 * Right-click the display or a Joker to hide/unhide all displays (or use the back button on your controller over a Joker).
-* Left-click the display to hide/unhide the second row of text.
+* Left-click the display to hide/unhide extra rows of text.
 (Mouse only)

 ## Examples